Pete-Sony/Learning_Node/colorCode/13-AsyncAwait/ErrorHandling.md

 * **finally** Lets you execute code after try and catch regardless of the result.
 * **throw** Lets you create custom errors.

-#### For the try/catch to work, the code must be runnable.
-This syntax must not be wrong.It only handles runtime error, so the code has to run.
+#### For the try/catch to work, This syntax must not be wrong.It only handles runtime error, so the code has to runnable.